KushajveerSingh/personal-website/docs/internal/projects.md

 People are reluctant to read texts that use unfamiliar words.
 Have a feature when reading online where the meaning of words from dict or from llm would be useful.
 Definition of a word from dict is not that useful, as we need to know what the meaning of the word in the current context is.
 Reference the reading mind book on what other things can be added, like sound of word.
 Create a tool that can be used by teachers to help improve reading in schools and by parents.
 Add all the grammer stuff liek subject, noun, verb, adjective, adverb.
 In each sentence we can classify the words into what grammer they belong to.

+Track health insurance benefits.
+For example, my insurance has 1 free physical and 1 free blood test.
+Have an app which shows stuff like this and helps you set reminders to use all the benefits.